yangyuan-ada/Management-and-Analysis-of-Plant-Encyclopedia-Data/README.md

 # Management and Analysis of Plant Encyclopedia Data
-This is a project developed in C++, mainly practicing the knowledge in the data structure course.
+This is a project developed in C++, practicing the knowledge in data structure.